roman-milk/roman-milk.github.io/the-gambler.md

  She also wondered about the curious conversation she had had with the woman Gloria as Diamano and his crew were leaving.
 Gloria had hung back a little and as soon as Diamano and Henry were out of earshot she'd said, "Make sure you meet that schedule honey.
 They don't want you to and they are hoping that you don't.
 They have plans for you and you're not going to like them" and then she'd hurried of to catch up with Diamano.

  They had plans for her?
 What possibly could that mean?
-Report_Story #1